-Policy 7.3.6: The City shall amend its Lland Development Code its zoning regulations to require new development and redevelopment to connect to the reclaimed water system.
-If the reclaimed water system is not available at the time development occurs, then installation of "dry" lines or payment to City for future pipe installation shall be required.
+Policy 7.3.6: The City shall amend its land development regulations to require new development and redevelopment to connect to the reclaimed water system.
+If the reclaimed water system is not available at the time development occurs, then installation of "dry" lines shall be required.